-- (1) The nature of residence is indicated in the residence permit card with a letter.
-A continuous residence permit bears the letter A, a temporary residence permit the letter B, a permanent residence permit the letter P and a long-term resident's EU residence permit the letters P-EU. - (2) The Directive on the basis of which the residence permit has been issued is also indicated in the residence permit card.
+The nature of residence is indicated in the residence permit card with a letter.
+A continuous residence permit is designated by the letter A, a temporary residence permit by the letter B, a permanent residence permit by the letter P and a long-term resident's EU residence permit by the letters P-EU.

+The Directive on the basis of which the residence permit has been issued is also indicated in the residence permit card.